-What Theo James And shailene Woodley Are Doing After ‘Divergent’ Series?
+What Theo James And Shailene Woodley Are Doing After ‘Divergent’ Series?

-Theo James and Shailene Woodley became fan favorite after their portrayal of Four and Tris in The Divergent movie franchise.
+Theo James and Shailene Woodley became fan favorite after their portrayal of Four and Tris in the Divergent movie franchise.
 There were several rumors indicating the possibility of romance between these two.
 However, both of them have always denied such rumors and stated that they are just very good friends.

 The 32-year-old British actor played the iconic role of Tobias Four Eaton in the film adaptation of The Divergent Series.
 Apart from that, he is also famous for his notable performances in Bedlam and The Underworld movie series.
 In a recent interview with the Evening Standard Magazine, Theo stated that he hopes that his future films will make his fans believe that as an actor, he do not wish to be typecast as someone who can only portray “hunky” roles.